 |Personal statement: Applicants must include a 250–500 word essay describing your reasons for undertaking study at GW, your academic objectives, career goals, and related qualifications including collegiate, professional, and community activities relevant to your program of interest.
 Include any substantial accomplishments not already mentioned on the application form.|

-The Post-Baccalaureate Certificate in Microbiology for Medical Laboratory Science program at GW consists of 20 credit hours and costs $615 per credit hour and total estimated program costs here.
+The Post-Baccalaureate Certificate in Microbiology for Medical Laboratory Science program at GW consists of 20 credit hours.
+Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.

 Meet the Program Director

 Cliff Cymrot is the current Medical Laboratory Sciences (MLS) program director and has over 10 years of experience in combined teaching and clinical laboratory practice.
 In addition to his program director duties, Cliff Cymrot teaches a range of courses within the MLS program, both online and face-to-face, such as Hematology I and II, Clinical Microbiology I and II lab, Immunohematology lab, Clinical Biochemistry I and II lab, and Molecular Diagnostics lab.

 Prior to his arrival at George Washington University (GW), Cliff Cymrot worked as a medical laboratory technician at a medium-sized, 200-bed hospital in upstate NY.
 In 2008, Cliff Cymrot worked for Advance Magazine for Laboratory Professionals providing story lines for the comic strip “Lab out Loud” that he worked on with his brother-in-law.
 He has also been a contributor for several chapters in the Textbook of Diagnostic Microbiology by Mahon, Lehman, and Manuselis.

 He is also a member of the DC chapter for the American Society for Clinical Laboratory Science, American Medical Technologists (AMT), and the American Association of Bioanalysts (AAB).
 He also holds certifications in ASCP, AMT, and AAB in medical laboratory science.

 In 2010, he earned his B.S. in Medical Technology from the University of Cincinnati.
 He was then promoted to medical technologist and soon after began working as an adjunct instructor for SUNY Orange teaching Microbiology for Health Professionals, Fundamentals of Anatomy and Physiology, and Certification Preparation.
 In 2014 he earned a master’s degree in Health Administration.